rossanag/webpack-react-app/README.md

 In the __build__ folder you will see the main cached file something like main.e94cb1e35809524bc14a.js This will the main that will be injected into the build/index.html

 ``` <script defer="defer" src="main.e94cb1e35809524bc14a.js"></script> ```

 __Note : devtool__ It allows to have two files of code, one compiled and full of non comprehensive symbols, and the original (source-map).
-This option is usefull to debug errors in in a plain JS where in development mode.
+This option is usefull to debug errors in a plain JS free of strange symbols while we are in development mode.
-Caveat: source-map creates some overhead.
+Caveat: source-map creates some overhead that's why is used in development mode.

 15- We will instal Babel, a transpiler for JavaScript.
 Basically transforms code written with the last JS features and transform it into a code that can be understandable by older browsers.